viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-virus-and-threat-protection.md

 - Checking downloaded files against a list of reported malicious software sites and programs known to be unsafe.
 If it finds a match, SmartScreen warns that the file might be malicious
 - Checking downloaded files against a list of well-known files.
 If the file is of a dangerous type and not well-known, SmartScreen displays a caution alert

-With enhanced phishing protection in Windows 11, SmartScreen also alerts people when they are entering their Microsoft credentials into a potentially risky location, regardless of which application or browser is used.
+With enhanced phishing protection in Windows 11, SmartScreen also alerts people when they're entering their Microsoft credentials into a potentially risky location, regardless of which application or browser is used.
 IT can customize which notifications appear through Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup>.
 This protection runs in audit mode by default, giving IT admins full control to make decisions around policy creation and enforcement.

 Because Windows 11 comes with these enhancements already built in and enabled, users have extra security from the moment they turn on their device.